GBTechReviews/HarmoniKeyboard/privacy-policy.md

 Children's Privacy

-HBoard does not knowingly collect personal information from children.
+HKeyboard does not knowingly collect personal information from children.

 Changes